zcattacz/PJON_wiki/Oversampling.md

 **Media:** Radio, Wire |
 **Pins used:** 2

-Oversampling strategy comes from the PJON_ASK repository, and it was integrated in PJON repository from version 3.0 beta, as a physical layer strategy, this enables easy routing from a radio mesh network to a wired bus.
+`Oversampling` strategy comes from the PJON_ASK repository, and it was integrated in the PJON repository from version 3.0 beta, as a physical layer strategy.
+This strategy is inspired by SoftwareBitBang, but bits are over-sampled to have high resilience in high interference media like ASK/FSK cheap radio transceivers in urban environment.
 It is tested effectively with many versions of the ASK/FSK 433Mhz modules present on the market.
 This implementation works with a simple over-sampling approach, for this reason works also on wires and other radio modules.

 ####Compatibility
 - Arduino Diecimila / Duemilanove